 With respect to financial reporting, the Audit Committee's role is one of oversight.
 Management has the primary responsibility for the financial statements and the financial reporting process, including the related internal controls and procedures.
 Our independent auditor, KPMG LLP, is responsible for auditing our consolidated financial statements for the year ended December 31, 2023 filed with the SEC and the effectiveness of our internal control over financial reporting as of December 31, 2023 in accordance with the Exchange Act.
-KPMG is responsible for auditing our consolidated financial statements for the year ended December 31, 2023 filed with the HK Listing Rules.
+KPMG is responsible for auditing our consolidated financial statements for the year ended December 31, 2023 submitted to the Hong Kong Stock Exchange in accordance with the HK Listing Rules.